 In NEMESIS we are trying a social innovation education model for and with schools to empower the changemakers of tomorrow.
 For that to work, the combination of teacher and social innovators expertise is essential.
 In three years, we aim to develop a European social innovator community and engage around 200 SIPs (‘social innovation practitioners’, our code for social entrepreneurs).
-For starters, we are already working closely with four of them.
+We have begun working closely with four of them already.

-Alex is from Greece, although he studied in London and Germany -where he has family ties.
+Alex is from Greece, but studied in London and Germany where he has family connections.
 In 2012 he funded Boruome with his friends Alia Moatsou and Xenia Papastavrou to connect those who had extra food to give away and those who needed it.
 Now, the non-profit provides food to over 600 charitable institutions, soup kitchens and municipal social services all over Greece.
-They also work with schools to create awareness regarding food waste, volunteering and giving, so Alex didn’t doubt when offered the opportunity to join NEMESIS.
+They also work with schools to raise awareness on the subject of food waste, volunteering and giving.
+So it’s no surprise then that Alex didn’t hesitate when offered the chance to join NEMESIS.

 “It’s great fun to be with kids and try to inspire them to do something nice with their life”

-Jordina is from a village in Barcelona and graduated in Chemical Engeneering.
-However, she never really practised but joined a technological cluster as an innovation manager.
-Then, one day something made click: “after evaluating so many ideas I decided to try with my own”.
-She then founded HealthApp with his friend Jordi Cusidó, a company developing gamified apps to engage patients into the therapy and connecting them with healthcare professionals, providing real time data and analysis so they can adjust treatment for a better care.
+Jordina is from a village in Barcelona.
+Despite graduating with a degree in Chemical Engineering, she never practiced.
+Instead she joined a technological cluster as an innovation manager.
+Then one day, something clicked: “after evaluating so many ideas I decided to try out my own”.
+She founded HealthApp with her friend Jordi Cusidó, a company developing gamified apps to provide therapy to patients and connect them to healthcare professionals, equipping the app with real time data and analysis so they can adjust treatment for better care.

 “When I heard about the project it was like, ‘oh, you said the three magical words: social, innovation and teaching’.
 These three words are like music for me”